-Upon the Corporation's termination of Ms. Zaradic's employment for cause, Ms. Zaradic shall not be entitled to reasonable written notice of termination or pay in lieu of notice of termination, or any other compensation or damages for severance.
-The Corporation may terminate Ms. Zaradic's employment without cause at any time by providing Ms. Zaradic with twelve months written notice of termination or pay in lieu of notice of termination equivalent to twelve months based on her base salary.
-Additionally, upon a termination without cause, all unvested stock options shall vest.
-Ms. Zaradic may terminate her employment agreement with the Corporation (the "Zaradic Agreement") by providing not less than six weeks written advance notice of the effective date of her intended resignation, which the Corporation may waive or reduce this notice requirement at its sole and absolute discretion.
-There are no change of control provisions in the Zaradic Agreement.
+Should the Corporation terminate Dr. James Fraser's employment for cause, Dr. James Fraser shall not be entitled to reasonable written notice of termination or pay in lieu of notice of termination, or any other compensation or damages for severance.
+The Corporation may terminate Dr. James Fraser's employment without cause at any time by providing Dr. James Fraser with six months' written notice of termination, or pay in lieu of notice of termination equivalent to six months of his annual base salary.
+Additionally, upon a termination without cause, unless otherwise agreed in writing, all vested Stock Options held by Dr. James Fraser will expire at the earlier of (i) the expiry date of such Stock Options and (ii) the date which is 30 days after Dr. James Fraser ceases employment with the Corporation, unless such an expiry occurs during a period of a Corporation-imposed blackout, in which case the expiry will be extending to a date that is ten trading days following the end of the blackout period.
+Dr. James Fraser may terminate the Fraser Agreement by providing not less than three weeks' written advance notice of the effective date of his intended resignation, such notice which may be waived or reduced by the Corporation at its sole and absolute discretion.
+There are no change of control provisions in the Fraser Agreement.